Commentary on the New Testament

 In classical Greek, repetition of the article was not strictly necessary to ensure that the elements were considered separately.
 Even in the Bible, the second article can be omitted without the two nouns referring to the same person if the author knows that his readers will recognize a difference between the subjects.
 Since the apostle Peter consistently distinguishes between GOD and Jesus in both letters, this condition is met.
 Because omitting the article would not create any confusion between Jesus and GOD in the readers' minds.
 Therefore it can be easily omitted.
 Another exception occurs when two or more nouns are completely incompatible in nature.
 This is also the case with GOD (= creator) and Jesus (= human).

 It is also worth noting that Sharp advocated for a change to eight verses in the New Testament that, in his view, would identify Jesus as our GOD.
 These include, among others, 2nd Thessalonians 1,12 or 2nd Timothy 4,1.
 However, many German and English language editions of the Bible have not followed Sharp's suggestions - with the exception of 1st Peter 1,1 f. and Titus 2,11-13.
 Instead, they stuck with their translation, which clearly distinguishes GOD and Jesus Christ.
 This shows that Sharp's “rule” is not a grammatical law.
 In Revelation 1,17 f. we find an opposite example.
-Here the article "he" (old Greek: ho) is used twice for the same person instead of two different people.
+Here the article he (old Greek: ho) is used twice for the same person instead of two different people.
 This further illustrates the flexibility of the Greek language.

 Further exceptions from the Bible can be found in the following examples: